Te Waihou river

 Here’s a short video clip of the Te Waihou river walkway.
 Come travel along this beautiful river for 2 minutes.

-It reminds me of the new water that will flow from the throne of the King, a crystal clear river that appears and reappears in the Bible.
+The river reminds me of the new water that will flow from the throne of the King, a crystal clear river that appears and reappears in the Bible.

 The prophet Zechariah wrote in that day there will be one Lord, and his name the only name.
 In that day living water will flow out from Jerusalem, half of it east to the Dead Sea and half of it west to the Mediterranean Sea, in summer and in winter.
 Zechariah 14.